Enny-dev/Bank-Churn-Data-Analysis/ReadMe.md

 ## Project Overview
 This project analyzes a bank's customer data to identify patterns of churn and suggest actionable insights to improve retention and service.

+The dataset consists of 10,000 customer records, containing key demographic and financial details of bank customers.
+This dataset includes fields such as customer information (e.g., Name, Customer ID), financial performance indicators (e.g., Credit Score, Balance), and customer engagement metrics (e.g., Tenure, Number of Products, IsActiveMember).
+Additionally, it includes whether the customer has exited the bank or remains active.

 ## Key Questions
 - What demographic or behavioral traits are associated with churn?
 - Which customer segments are at highest risk?